 Emergency Planning

-Ashford Borough Council has a Major Emergency Plan which helps it deal effectively with any 'major emergency'.
-The public version [pdf] 1619KB of this plan can be viewed for reassurances of what plans we have in place in case of a major emergency or incident being declared affecting our borough.
+Ashford Borough Council has a Major Emergency Plan which helps us deal effectively with any 'major emergency'.
+The public version of this plan can be viewed for reassurances of what plans we have in place in case of a major emergency or incident being declared affecting our borough.

-It's response will be alongside other services such as the Police, Kent Fire & Rescue Service, South East Coast Ambulance, NHS Kent & Medway, Environment Agency or Kent County Council.
+Incident response is multi-agency and will be alongside other services such as the Police, Kent Fire & Rescue Service, South East Coast Ambulance, NHS Kent & Medway, Environment Agency and Kent County Council.

 Public Preparedness - How will you prepare for an emergency?